Winston5691/Lux-Academy-Project-1/README.md

 2. In the directoru, run _python churnproject.py_

 Contributors
-[Your Name]
+Winston Langat
 License
-This project is licensed under the [License Name] - see the LICENSE.md file for details.
+This project is licensed under the lux Academy copy.